14 min read

 I generally love the ID Buzz after spending four days in it.
 The cabin is huge inside, the seats are comfy and the heated seats and steering wheel were nice when the temps were close to freezing.
 The center screen is big and easy to use, and there are usb-c charging ports all over the entire van, likely more than one per passenger.
 There is ample storage and the seats are spaced so far apart that as a 6'3" tall person I can sit in any of the three rows with seats all the way back and I still have a good 6" of room in front of my legs.
 It feels like a luxury car with features I've never had before like cold air ventilated seats, massaging seats, and auto-parallel parking.

 The driver assistance features once you start using cruise control are incredibly good.
-I've driven tons of cars with a combination of lane keep assist and radar cruise but the VW system is very smooth, as it requires barely more than a finger on the steering wheel, and doesn't ping pong between wide traffic lanes.
-It drove smoothly on every road I encountered, both freeways and small side roads.
+I've driven tons of cars with a combination of lane keep assist and radar cruise but the VW system is very smooth, as it requires barely more than a finger on the steering wheel, and doesn't ping pong between wide lanes.
+It auto-steered smoothly on every road I encountered, both freeways and small side roads.
 The driver assist stuff made long days in the driver seat easy and stress-free.
 It's not complete hands-free auto-driving but it comes close on long straight freeways.

 The looks of it are legendary and I love the off-white interior and giant panoramic sunroof.
 For such a big car, it feels light and airy when you're driving and there's almost as much space inside as a Sprinter Van I once owned.
-I can't wait to go out and buy long pieces of lumber that I know will fit up inside it.
+I can't wait to go out and buy long pieces of lumber that I know will fit inside it.

-The not so great
+The not so great aspects

 There are too many screen-based controls and not enough physical knobs.
 There isn't even a volume knob for the sound system, you have to tap a slider instead.
 All the HVAC controls are in a screen, so sometimes you have to take your eyes off the road to adjust the vents or temperature.

-The most annoying aspect of the car is that VW put lots of buttons on the steering wheel and center screen to adjust settings, but they made those buttons clicky but also with capacitive touch.
+The most annoying aspect of the car is that VW put lots of buttons on the steering wheel and center screen to adjust settings, and they made those buttons clicky but also added capacitive touch.
 So that means you can either press them to "click" an option or wave your hand over them or do a light tap.
-What that means in practice is you accidentally tap buttons when your finger gets too close to something but I'm getting used to avoiding getting too close to the buttons.
-Honestly, I wish VW picked normal regular buttons and skipped the capacitive option, since it's not something that gives good feedback when you're driving, when a physical button lets you know when you've clicked it without having to look at any screen.
+Any of those three things will invoke a change, which means in practice is you accidentally tap buttons when your finger gets too close to something but I'm getting used to avoiding getting too close to buttons.

 Overall, I'm really happy with the purchase, though I know it's probably due to the newness of it all.
 In 6-12 months I might write another review post here after I get a lot more experience with it in the real world, but so far, it's been great.